phonegap/phonegap-docs/docs/4-phonegap-build/5-developer-api/4-write.html.md

 ## `PUT https://build.phonegap.com/api/v1/apps/:id`

-Update an existing app, either its contents, its metadata, or both.
+Update an existing app, either its contents, its build settings, or both.
 The response is a JSON representation of the app, the same as for `GET /api/v1/apps/:id`.

-Updating the metadata involves sending a JSON object as the parameter `data`.
+App metadata like title, description and version should be updated via the [config.xml file](/phonegap-build/configuring/).
+Updating the build settings involves sending a JSON object as the parameter `data`.
 Available options in this JSON object are:

-* __title__: the title of your application.

-* __package__: the app's package identifier, such as `com.phonegap.www`.

-* __version__: the app's version, such as `0.0.1`.

-* __description__: the app's description.

 * __debug__: whether to build your app in debug mode, as detailed in Remote Debugging Tools.